StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/church-polity.md

 #### Despite this fact, the Church visible squabbles about Church polity all the time

-One of the most telling symptoms of decay presently apparent in the Church visible is the willingness people have to fight about and divide over matters of Church polity that are intentionally left vague in scripture.
+One of the most telling symptoms of decay presently apparent in the Church visible is the willingness people have to fight about and divide over matters of Church polity *that are intentionally left vague in scripture*.
 The irony would be most amusing were it not so chilling as a symptom of Laodicean lukewarmness.

 In this way, people will wage bloody battles down to the last man on issues of Church polity that scripture says nothing about, while neglecting to study and teach the Word of God, which is the only thing that actually matters.